- SCU Home Page

 - On Campus

 Honors Advisory Council

-The Honors Advisory Council (HAC), a student committee, meets bimonthly to discuss issues surrounding the University Honors Program.
+The Honors Advisory Council (HAC) is a student committee which meets bimonthly to discuss issues surrounding the University Honors Program.
 In addition to offering advice regarding the Honors curriculum, the HAC also helps to plan and implement events and programs for Honors students.
-In February 2006 two representatives from the Honors Program attended the first annual Honors Conference of the Association of Jesuit Colleges and Universities (AJCU) in Los Angeles.
-In February 2007, the HAC sent two more students to the Conference, held that year in New York at Fordham University.
-In February 2008, another two students attended the conference, held at Regis University in Denver.
-In February 2009 Santa Clara hosted this conference.

-The first major program the HAC had established, though, was the President's Reading Series.
+The first major program the HAC had established, was the President's Reading Series.
 Twice a year, Honors students have dinner with the President of the university.
-In Spring 2010, 15 students met with Fr.
-Michael Engh to discuss "A Man for All Seasons."
+The most recent event was in Fall 2014, when students met with Fr.
+Michael Engh to discuss La Verdad by Lucia Cerna and Mary Jo Ignoffo.

-Students interested in the Honors Advisory Council or in attending meetings should contact Professor Miller or Carole Wentz.
+Students interested in the Honors Advisory Council or in attending meetings should contact Dr. Miller or Carole Wentz.